A Secure Consensus Protocol for Sidechains: Implementation and Evaluation

 \subsubsection{Withdrawal/exit cost}

-As the size of clients scales up, the cost of a withdrawal/exit increases because the client needs to submit a longer merkle path as the proof of possession (Merkle proof) of the withdrawal/exit.
-Each withdrawal/exit consists of a key (the address of the requester, 20 bytes), a value (the balance, 4 bytes), a root hash (the hash of the merkle trie, 32 bytes), a branch mask (a ``roadmap'' to the root node, 1 byte), and an array of siblings (adjacent nodes along the merkle path, 32 bytes).
-The number of siblings grows with $m$ clients in $O(\log m)$, which is the major cost when the size of the clients becomes large.
-We measured the withdrawal/exit cost as the size of clients grow in incremental steps (cf. Fig. \ref{fig:withdraw}).
-During each step, we randomly instructed one client to issue a withdrawal/exit transaction to $\mathbb{C}$, recorded the number of siblings included in the transactions and the gas cost.
+Each withdrawal/exit request contains two on-chain transactions for \textit{claim} and \textit{redeem}.
+The \textit{claim} transaction costs constantly, which is the same as the \textit{deposit} transaction, 21,912 gas (approx. 0.015 USD).
+While as the number of clients scales up, the cost of a \textit{redeem} transaction increases because each client needs to submit a longer merkle path as the proof of possessions (Merkle proof) of the withdrawal/exit.
+Each \textit{redeem} consists of a key (the address of the requester, 20 bytes), a value (the balance, 4 bytes), a root hash (the hash of the merkle trie, 32 bytes), a branch mask (a ``roadmap'' to the root node, 1 byte), and an array of siblings (adjacent nodes along the merkle path, 32 bytes).
+The number of siblings grows with $m$ clients in $O(\log m)$, which is the major cost when the number of the clients becomes large.
+We measured the \textit{redeem} cost as the number of clients grows in incremental steps (cf. Fig.~\ref{fig:withdraw}).
+During each step, we randomly instructed one client to issue a \textit{redeem} transaction to $\mathbb{C}$, recorded the number of siblings included in the transactions and the gas cost.

 We can observe that the gas cost grows in the same pattern as the number of siblings grows.
-During the first 2,000 steps, the gas cost surges to around 80,000 (approx. 17 siblings) and then, for the rest of steps, the speed of growth slows down.
-When the size of clients came to 10,000, the gas cost only increased to around 90,000 (approx. 20 siblings).
-Using the same GasPrice and the exchange rate, we can calculate that it only costs about 0.1 USD for a user to withdraw/exit in a sidechain network with 10,000 clients.
-Based on the above observation, we can easily estimate the cost of withdrawal/exit when the size of clients scales up to one million.
-For example, if one million clients joined the sidechain, a client would include 20 siblings in a withdrawal/exit transaction, which would cost 140,000 gas approximately (approx. 0.15 USD).
+During the first 2,000 steps, the gas cost surges to around 80,000 (approx. 17 siblings) and then, for the rest of the steps, the speed of growth slows down.
+When the number of clients grows to 10,000, the gas cost only increases to around 90,000 (approx. 20 siblings).
+Using the same GasPrice and the exchange rate, we can calculate that it only costs about 0.078 USD for a user to withdraw/exit money from a sidechain network with 10,000 clients.
+Based on the above observation, we can easily estimate the cost of withdrawal/exit when the number of clients scales up to one million.
+For example, if one million clients joined the sidechain, a client would include 20 siblings in a withdrawal/exit transaction, which would cost 140,000 gas approximately (approx. 0.095 USD).